hyphanet/plugin-WebOfTrust/STYLE.md

 be kept as-is and followed in perpetuity to keep the codebase maximally coherent.

-Freetalk, where [xor-freenet](https://github.com/xor-freenet) also wrote most of the code, shall use the guideline of WoT, too, to avoid having to duplicate it in Freetalk's repository.
+Freetalk, where [xor-freenet](https://github.com/xor-freenet) also wrote most of the code, shall use this guideline of WoT, too, to avoid having to duplicate it in Freetalk's repository.